coucouland/coucou-user-guide/docs/collections.md

 ## Overview

 Each configured Connector contains one or more collections for managing user data.
-For each Connector there is a default collection that is used for commands where no collection is specified.
+For each collection type there is a default collection that is used for commands where no collection is specified.
 The default collection can be changed via the `set-default` sub-command of the Collection feature.